MEET OUR

 Mr. Micah Olad

-has extensively worked with governments, leaders and other stakeholders in both Africa and
+extensively worked with governments, leaders, and other stakeholders in both Africa and Asia, to

-Asia, to push the agenda of the world’s most marginalized women and children through public
+push the agenda of the world’s most marginalised women and children through public health and

-health and policy advocacy efforts.
-A strategist and change management expert, leading Save
+policy advocacy efforts.
+He is a strategist and change management expert, leading Save the

-the Children’ largest U.S grant as Chief of Party for the PALAMA project in Sri Lanka, supporting
+Children’s largest US grant as Chief of Party for the PALAM/A project in Sri Lanka, supporting the

-the ongoing Government school feeding program in over 850 schools, with funding from USDA.
+ongoing Government school feeding programme in over 850 schools, with funding from the USDA.

-He has worked in Laos, Sierra Leone and Ghana.
-Micah during his early career has conducted
+He has worked in Laos, Sierra Leone, and Ghana.
+Micah, during his early career, conducted

 formative surveys and designed SBCC (social behavioural change communication) modules, to